 The information included here discusses the entity-wide, continuous process to ensure internal control systems are working as intended.
 The role of the executive monitoring sponsor includes facilitating and verifying that the California Board of Accountancy monitoring practices are implemented and functioning.
-The responsibilities as the executive monitoring sponsor(s) have been given to: Patti Bowers, Executive Officer; Deanne Pearce, Assistant Executive Officer; Dominic Franzella, Chief of Enforcement; and Michelle Center, Chief of Licensing.
+The responsibilities as the executive monitoring sponsor(s) have been given to: Dominic Franzella, Executive Officer.